wyoming5615/taste_of_cyber/03_networks/README.md

 * Basic router and firewall configuration to support user traffic

 ## Morning Session
-This will provide over view of networking concepts and basic devise configuration
+This will provide an overview of networking concepts and basic devise configuration

 * Lecture in pdf format - [Lecture 1](Lecture1-INtro_Networking.pdf)
 * Lab 1 - basic network configuration - [Lab1](Lab1.pdf)